Quick Fix: The square root of 10 is 3.162 when rounded to three decimal places.

 To estimate sums or differences, round every number to the same place value first, then add or subtract.
 It's a quick way to get close without sweating the small stuff.

-What is the fastest way to find the square root?
+What's the fastest way to find a square root?

 - Isolate the radical on one side of the equation.